by Bob Jensen

 One of the keys to catching bass on topwater lures is to not get too excited when a bass approaches and hits your bait.
 That’s hard to do: It’s natural to get excited when you think you’re about to get bit.
-When you see the bass take your bait, drop the rod tip and wait just a second or two.
+When you see the bass take your bait, drop the rod tip, and wait for just a second or two.
 Make sure the fish has the bait in its mouth.
 Then set the hook.
 A softer action rod can be better because the softer action slows the hookset a bit.
 Cabela’s has a nice topwater rod in their Tournament ZX line of bass rods.

 If you want to fish right in the lily-pads, and that can be very productive at times, you’ll want to go with a weedless spoon like a Jaw-Breaker.
 This bait was designed to be fished on the surface.
 Use a heavier rod and heavier line when fishing this heavy cover with the spoon.

-For fishing more open areas, the bait doesn’t need to be weedless.
+For fishing in more open areas, the bait doesn’t need to be weedless.
 Last year I was introduced to a new topwater bait called the Bass-Bug.
 This bait isn’t a traditional topwater bait.
 It’s got a small lip that gives it lots of action as it’s retrieved.
 It runs right under the surface.
-The Bass Bug is a strange looking bait but it sure catches fish.
+The Bass Bug is a strange-looking bait but it sure catches fish.
 You can cast the bait a long way, and that’s a good thing to prevent spooking bass when they’re near the surface.

 Now is a great time to be throwing crankbaits for largemouth bass.
 Remember, delay your hookset just for an instant and you’ll be catching bass on the surface.

 PHOTO CAPTION: A young Jace Peterson with a nice largemouth bass.
 This time of year, fish topwater baits early and late in the day for the most success.